ameztegui/111022_data_management_visualization/static/content/policies.md

     - late, but within 48 hours of due date/time: -20%
     - any later: no credit

-- Late work will not be accepted for take home midterms and the final project.

 - You must complete the final project and be in class to present it in order to pass this course.

 - Please talk to us in case of illness, or personal or family issues that interferes with your ability to attend or complete classes.